-This is especially useful for seasonal campaigns and big holidays.
 If you saw some cool tactic being used by your competition (or just about any brand) over Christmas, mention that this is something you could do next year.

 This section should make it impossible for your client not to renew your marketing contract.
 They need to know that you are eager to try new tactics and look forward to your future together.